superstreamlabs/memphis.js/README.md

 ### Producing a message

-Without creating a producer.

-The produce function allows for the user to produce a message without discretely creating a producer.
-Because this pulls a producer from the cache for every message, it is better to create a producer if many message need to be produced.
+Both producers and connections can use the produce function.
+To produce a message from a connection, simply call `memphis.produce`.
+This function will create a producer if none with the given name exists, otherwise it will pull the producer from a cache and use it to produce the message.

 ```js
 await memphisConnection.produce({